The fractal geometry of opinion formation: Stationary distribution of opinions

-In the special case when $\mu_- = \mu = \mu_+$, it is known that $\rho_\infty$ is actually the uniform distribution on its fractal support.
-For general $\mu_- < \mu_+$ (still assuming $\mu_+ + \mu_- > 1$), we were not able to find the specific form of $\rho_\infty$, although we believe it is no longer uniform.
-In order to both illustrate our mathematical findings and gain some intuition about $\rho_\infty$, we performed some numerical simulations for three choices of $(\mu_-, \mu_+)$, whose results we present in Figure \ref{fig:numerics_fractal}.
+In the special case when $\lambda = \mu > 1/2$, it is known that $\rho_\infty$ is actually the uniform distribution on its fractal support.
+For general $\lambda < \mu$ (still assuming $\lambda + \mu > 1$), it is no longer uniform.
+To better illustrate the behavior of $\rho_\infty$, we performed numerical simulations, whose results we present in Figure \ref{fig:numerics_fractal}.
+We approximated the evolution of the mean-field PDE \eqref{eq:PDE} for three choices of $(\lambda, \mu)$ with $\lambda + \mu > 1$.
 We used the uniform distribution in $[-1, 1]$ as the initial datum, and the simulation ran up to time $t = 10$, which seems enough to reach equilibrium.
 We display an approximation of the cumulative distribution function (CDF) of $\rho_\infty$, by means of a Monte Carlo procedure and by numerically solving the associated PDE.
-The fractal structure of $\rho_\infty$ can be readily observed: when $\mu_- = \mu_+$ (first row of Figure \ref{fig:numerics_fractal}) we recover the staircase CDF of the Bernoulli convolution, whereas when $\mu_- < \mu_+$ (second and third row) the staircase becomes skewed toward $+1$, which is to be expected since $\EE[Z_\infty] = m_\infty > 0$.
+The fractal structure of $\rho_\infty$ can be readily observed: when $\lambda = \mu$ (first row of Figure \ref{fig:numerics_fractal}) we recover the staircase CDF of the Bernoulli convolution, whereas when $\lambda < \mu$ (second and third row) the staircase becomes skewed toward $+1$, which is to be expected since $\EE[Z_\infty] = m_\infty > 0$.

 \figscale{0.625} \figwidth{0.48\textwidth}